Home Trading strategies Gap Fill Trading Strategies – Opening Gaps in The SPY and S&P...

 For me, this is unknown territory as up until this date I have only been day trading stocks, and my experience in trading indices is close to zero.

 My database in this sample is from January 2005 until October 2012.
 I’m using EOD data on SPY downloaded from Yahoo!
 Finance.
 This means I only check the SPY’s Open, High, Low and Close for the day.
 There is no intraday data.
-I suspect the results are a good deal better than to expect in live trading, keep that in mind.
+I suspect the results are a lot better than to expect in live trading, keep that in mind.

 In my first post about opening gaps, I faded (going against the gap) gaps under 0.6%.
 In my findings below I’m fading every gap between 0.1% to 0.6% (and vice versa).
 Target is 75% of the gap size from the close.